Chemical Project Engineer I-MAI01146

 Framatome Canada provides discipline specific products and services that support various projects, maintenance and operations at CANDU stations.
 Specifically the group provides Engineering and Engineered Products, Nuclear Field Services and Conventional Field Services all as Business Lines, by adapting AREVA Products and Services offered to Nuclear Power Plants worldwide and adapted to meet CANDU specific needs and applications.

 Framatome is seeking a Chemical Project Engineer for our office in Pickering Ontario.
-Job Responsibilities:

 Typically assigned to plant chemistry and material degradation related activities on components and systems in a nuclear power generating station.